edmondburnett/MIStagesDIY/README.md

 improved/expanded instructions.
 The goal was to fill in the details from my own experience with building several of these, to make the process clearer and remove some of the guesswork.

+While there is some mention of the calibration process in the [official open-source docs](https://pichenettes.github.io/mutable-instruments-documentation/modules/stages/open_source/#calibration), the exact details of how to go about this are lacking.
+Thus the creation of this guide.

 ## Useful Links